Twenty Ten (album): Disc one

-All of Sebastian's released singles have been included on the first disc, and also some of his favourite album tracks, plus two new songs.
+All of Sebastian's released singles were included on the first disc, and also some of his favourite album tracks, and two new songs.
 The lead single "Who's That Girl" featuring Eve is a dance flavoured electro R&B song, a change in style for Sebastian.
 The second new song is the soul ballad "If I Really Loved you".
 The three songs from Sebastian's 6× platinum debut album Just As I Am included on the album are "Angels Brought Me Here", "All I Need Is You" and album track "My Beautiful Friend".
 "Angels Brought Me Here" was Sebastian's debut song after winning the inaugural Australian Idol competition in 2003.
-It reached number one the ARIA Singles Chart and was certified 4× platinum.
-It was the highest selling song in Australia in 2003, and in 2010 ARIA announced it was the highest selling song of the previous decade.
+It reached number one the ARIA Singles Chart, and was eventually certified 5× platinum.

+It was the highest selling song in Australia in 2003, and in 2010 ARIA announced it was the highest selling song of the 2000 to 2009 decade.
 Sebastian said, "The success of the song still hasn't sunk in after 7 years. [...]
 I love the song, will never tire of it, and I love that my country has enabled me to keep doing what I do."
 Up until 2011 "Angels Brought Me Here" had the highest recorded sales for an Australian artist single in chart history.
 "All I Need Is You" is a pop song written by Sebastian before he entered Australian Idol, which also reached number one and achieved platinum certification.
 "Climb Every Mountain" was performed by Sebastian during the Idol competition.
 When Idol's musical director John Foreman left the show in 2009 he named it as one of his favourite moments during his six years on Idol.
 Sebastian recorded the song with the Sydney International Orchestra and it was included as a "B" side on "All I Need Is You".